It’s a dream of many a yogi, but starting your own studio is beset with challenges.

 “I was fortunate to have a great lawyer/ close family friend who has helped me in the past with real estate and other matters.
 He skilfully guided me through the process; several drafts and redrafts of lease agreements, various negotiations.
 He helped to clarify the process and provided a lot of advice.”

-Unlike opening a gym, opening a yoga business must consider the values and principles of the practice and the community.
+Unlike opening a gym, if you’re starting a yoga studio you must consider the values and principles of the practice and the community.
 “Yoga is a niche market.
 First and foremost the space has to be right aesthetically.
 You have to decide your point of difference and for me it is important to be authentic.
 Yoga is not just about fitness and exercise, it is an all-encompassing form of exercise, mind, body and spirit.
 I wanted to create a community, not just a place where people go, sweat and leave.
 I want to know people’s names, I want to know their lives, Yoga is about community, it is more personal and personalised.
 It is not just a business, it is family.”

 Mandy Scotney, manager of Sydney based studio BodyMindLife, says, “Running a yoga business is a very different experience to being a yoga teacher or just loving the practice.
 One of the reasons BodyMindLife has grown from one to four studios across Sydney is because we’ve created a team with a very different set of skills.
 We all love what we do but we also understand that we each have strengths in certain areas – from operations through to marketing.
 It’s classic advice but is really important – don’t try to do everything alone.”